aurangms/Task-2/README.md

    - If you have any doubt about a URL, you can check it for any malicious activity on websites like VirusTotal, Hybrid Analysis, etc. These websites analyze the URL

 - Spelling and Grammar Errors:
-  - top priorety instead of top priority.
+  - 'top priorety' instead of 'top priority'.
 While subtle, these errors are common in phishing emails, especially those originating from non-native English speakers or those trying to bypass spam filters.

-  - verifaction in the reply-to address.
+  - 'verifaction' in the reply-to address.

 - Generic Reference ID:
-  - Reference ID: #SEC00987654321 - While legitimate emails often have reference IDs, in a phishing attempt, it's often a generic or randomly generated string to add a false sense of authenticity.
+  - 'Reference ID: #SEC00987654321' - While legitimate emails often have reference IDs, in a phishing attempt, it's often a generic or randomly generated string to add a false sense of authenticity.

 - How to handle real suspicious emails (Training takeaway):
   - DON'T click links or open attachments.